Sidhant1s/guardian-ai/README.md

 ## 🚀 Overview

-Guardian AI is a next-gen, OS-integrated cybersecurity system built for real-time protection, sensitive data surveillance, and AI-driven response to cyber threats.
+Guardian AI is a conceptual, next-gen, OS-integrated cybersecurity system built for real-time protection, sensitive data surveillance, and AI-driven response to cyber threats.
 With tiered access levels, Guardian AI serves users from the general public to elite military-grade security applications.

 ---